Barite Resources

 2. Paint and Coating Industry

-Barite is used as a filler in paints and coatings to improve durability and resistance.
-It enhances the brightness, smoothness, and chemical resistance of paints used in automotive, marine, and industrial applications.
+Barite enhances brightness, smoothness, and chemical resistance in paints used in automotive, marine, and industrial sectors.
+Moreover, it improves coating durability.

 4. Pharmaceutical Industry